-- instrument has a scaler.
-Review the calibration due date for the instrument to ensure it is within the acceptable calibration period. - 8.1.3.1.1 If the instrument does not pass the operational checks, remove it from service. - 8.1.3.1.2 If the instrument passes the operational checks, record the detector information and operational check results on the Radiological Clearance Form. - 8.1.3.2 Obtain a 1-minute background measurement in the area where the M&E will be surveyed but away from any sources of radioactive material.
+- 8.1.3.1.1 If the instrument does not pass the operational checks, remove it from service and immediately take it to RPCF. - 8.1.3.1.2 If the instrument passes the operational checks, record the detector information and operational check results on the Radiological Clearance Form. - 8.1.3.2 Obtain a 1-minute background measurement in the area where the M&Epersonal property will be surveyed but away from any sources of radioactive material.
 When feasible, perform the background measurement on a similar item that is known to be non-impacted. - 8.1.3.2.1 The maximum acceptable background when conducting clearance surveys with the Ludlum 177-4 is 80 cpm. - 8.1.3.2.2 The maximum acceptable background when conducting clearance surveys with the Eberline 140N is 50 cpm. - 8.1.3.3 Perform a scan of the item at approximately 0.25" from the surface of the item, moving at a maximum speed of 1"/s, and listening for audible counts during the scan.
-Scan all surfaces suspect for fixed contamination. - 8.1.3.4 Perform at least one static 1-minute count per each 1 m2 of surface area scanned. - 8.1.3.4.1 If an elevated count rate was detected during the scan, collect the static measurement in this area - 8.1.3.4.2 If no elevated count rate was detected on the scan, collect the static measurement in a representative area.
-Consider performing the static measurement in areas with visible discoloration. - 8.1.3.5 Convert the net cpm results to dpm using a conservative efficiency of 0.019 cpm/(dpm/100cm2). - NOTE: When calculating the total surface contamination and converting net CPM to dpm/100 cm2, a conversion factor of 0.019 is used.
-This value represents the 2π beta efficiency of the 44-9 GM detector (38%), the conservative source efficiency accounting for the increased particle emission resulting from backscatter effects as well as the decreased particle emission because of self-absorption losses (25%), and correction of the physical probe area to account for an area of 100 cm2 (20.3%).
-The selection of these values is discussed in Appendix C of ESH-RP-ERPP-02, Technical Basis for Release of Materials from Radiological Control. - 8.1.3.6 Record the results of the instrument background measurements and the highest static 1-minute measurement on the Radiological Clearance Form.
+Scan all surfaces suspect for fixed contamination. - 8.1.3.4 Perform at least one static 1-minute count per each 1 $\rm m^2$ of surface area scanned. - 8.1.3.4.1 If an elevated count rate (audibly differentiated above background or visually noted above the total average value from Table 2) was detected during the scan, collect the static measurement in this area - 8.1.3.4.2 If no elevated count rate was detected on the scan, collect the static measurement in a representative area.
+Consider performing the static measurement in areas with visible discoloration. - 8.1.3.5 Convert the net cpm results to dpm using a conservative efficiency of 0.019 cpm/(dpm/100cm). - NOTE: When calculating the total surface contamination and converting net CPM to dpm/100 cm2, a conversion factor of 0.019 is used.
+This value represents the $2\pi$ beta efficiency of the 44-9 GM detector (38%), the conservative source efficiency accounting for the increased particle emission resulting from backscatter effects as well as the decreased particle emission because of self-absorption losses (25%), and correction of the physical probe area to account for an area of $100 \text{ cm}^2$ (20.3%).
+The selection of these values is discussed in Appendix C of ESH-RP-ERPP-02, Technical Basis for Release of Materials from Radiological Control. - 8.1.3.6 Record the results of the instrument background measurements, the locations and number of static measurements, and the highest static 1-minute measurement on the Radiological Clearance Form.

-ESH-RPO-MON-09 - Surveys for Release and Clearance of Materials and Equipment from Radiological Control Rev. 0 03/18/2022
+ESH-RPO-MON-09 - Surveys for Release and Clearance of Materials and Equipment Personal Property from Radiological Control

+Rev. 0